Farmagia: Setting and characters

 Farmagia is set in Felicidad, a land in the underworld where its human-like denizens magically farm and grow monsters to use in battle and society, with these farmers known as Farmagia.
 Denizens live atop continent-sized monsters that serve as Felicidad's landmasses, with the town of Centvelt on the "continent" Avrion serving as the game's central hub.
 The continents are protected by the six Elemental Spirits, who strengthen any Farmagia with whom they form a pact.

 The player characters are a party of young Farmagia orphans from Centvelt, consisting of Ten, their bold and reckless leader, and his childhood friends: Arche, a cheerful yet sickly girl; Leii, Ten's self-conscious best friend; Chica, Arche's pacifistic friend; Emero, Chica's older brother figure; and Anzar, the group's admired senior.
 A fairy named Lookie-Loo, who lacks conventional Fairy Skills, is also part of the group.
 They are guided by Nares, Avrion's altruistic ruling general, and Dentro, the orphanage's elderly caretaker.

-The primary antagonists are Nares' fellow generals from the Oración Seis, who govern the other continents on behalf of Felicidad's ruler, the Magus Diluculum.
-Their leading member is Glaza, a tyrannical archmage who rules the continent Nadeyat'sya.
-The other generals are Manas, a mad scientist who rules Perfectus; Corpus, the brutish yet honorable ruler of Rahatluk; L'Oreille, the treacherous and sadistic ruler of Sonrisa; and Lisan, a bewitching newcomer to the group who rules no continent.
+The primary antagonists are Nares' fellow generals from the Oración Seis, who govern the other continents and oversee monster production on behalf of Felicidad's ruler, the Magus Diluculum.
+Its members are Glaza, a tyrannical archmage who rules the continent Nadeyat'sya; Manas, a mad scientist who rules Perfectus; Corpus, the brutish yet honorable ruler of Rahatluk; L'Oreille, the treacherous and sadistic ruler of Sonrisa; and Lisan, a bewitching newcomer to the group who rules no continent.